-Ronald Reagan was the U.S. president from January 20, 1981 – January 20, 1989.
-He was the first conservative president in more than 50 years.
-But he was similar to President Obama in one respect.
-The first task of each was to combat the worst recession since the Great Depression.
+Ronald Wilson Reagan was the 40th U.S. president, serving from Jan.
+20, 1981, to Jan.
+20, 1989.
+His first task was to combat the worst recession since the Great Depression.

 Reagan promised the "Reagan Revolution," focusing on reducing government spending, taxes, and regulation.
-His philosophy was "Government is not the solution to our problem, government is the problem."
+His philosophy was, "Government is not the solution to our problem.
+Government is the problem."

-Reagan inherited an economy mired in stagflation.
-It's a combination of double-digit economic contraction with double-digit inflation.
-To combat the recession, Reagan aggressively cut income taxes from 70 percent to 28 percent for the top income tax bracket.
-He cut the corporate tax rate from 48 percent to 34 percent.
-He also promised to slow the growth of government spending and deregulate.
+Reagan inherited an economy mired in stagflation, a combination of double-digit economic contraction and double-digit inflation.
+He aggressively cut income taxes from 70% to 50% for the top tax bracket to combat the recession.
+He cut the corporate tax rate from 46% to 34%.
+He promised to slow the growth of government spending and to deregulate business industries.
 At the same time, he encouraged the Federal Reserve to combat inflation by reducing the money supply.

-Reagan's economic policies are known as Reaganomics.
-Reagan based his policies on the theory of supply side economics.
-This theory says tax cuts encourage economic expansion enough to broaden the tax base over time.
+Reagan based Reaganomics on the theory of supply-side economics.
+This theory proposes that tax cuts encourage economic expansion enough to broaden the tax base over time.
 The increased revenue from a stronger economy is supposed to offset the initial revenue loss from the tax cuts.

-But according to the Laffer Curve, this only works if the initial tax rates are high enough.
-High taxes fall in the curve’s “Prohibitive Range.”
-Reagan's tax cuts worked because tax rates were so high.
+According to the Laffer Curve, this only works if the initial tax rates are high enough to fall in the “Prohibitive Range.”
+Reagan's first tax cuts worked because tax rates were so high.
 The 1986 and 1987 tax cuts weren't as effective because tax rates were already reasonable at that time.

 Reagan and Deregulation